 Spiritual – Meditative – Wise - Grounding

 Seeming mysterious and sometimes eccentric, Frankincense personalities are deeply spiritual geniuses, often having a strong connection to the understanding of nature of the universe.
 Maturely confident, they are also kind, compassionate, and generous, making great companions and instilling security.
 They are independent and intuitive, relying on themselves, rather than others.
 They are very sensitive to the spiritual realm, and to others’ emotions.
 Despite having their head well connected to the clouds, they are also grounded and are often respected in communities.
 They are deeply wise.
-In an imbalanced state, Frankincense personalities can become negative and sceptical, full of guilt, insecurity and uncertainty.
+In an imbalanced state, Frankincense personalities can become negative and skeptical, full of guilt, insecurity and uncertainty.

 Use For: Burn-out, exhaustion, anxiety, disconnection, grief, repression, resistance, and to aid spirituality and enlightenment, meditation, introspection, healing, comfort and acceptance.